This tracker was launched April 7, 2022. It was last updated September 27, 2023.

 Plaintiff’s challenged Defendant’s “Ripley Project,” which would authorize new road construction and timber harvest activities across 29,180 acres of land.
 The federal district court granted Plaintiff’s motion for preliminary injunction.

 State challenged Bureau of Land Management decision which delayed the effect of Trump-era Public Land Orders (“PLO’s”).
 The federal district court held that Congress did not intend to impose on BLM an obligation to publish a PLO once it is signed and that the decision to delay the effect of the PLO’s was not a final agency action.
-Defendant’s motion to dismiss was granted.
+Therefore, Defendant’s motion to dismiss was granted by the federal district court.

 Non-profits challenged the U.S. Forest Service’s “Elk Smith Project,” which authorized the burning/tree-cutting of 10,329 acres of land within “Inventoried Roadless Area’s.”
 The federal district court denied the Plaintiffs’ motion for summary judgment and granted the Defendant’s motion for summary judgment.